 By Domenick Buonamici

 Low maintenance.
 Low effort (most times).
-Good return… I like vacation rentals.
+Good return… I like vacation rentals, especially the siesta keys vacation rentals on the beach which I so frequently travel to.

 Ecuador is great for vacation rental businesses because it has a constant year-round flow of tourists, little competition (as of yet), and you can buy in relatively cheaply.